AlexanderErtl/P2PNotifier/notification-server/README.md

 In the future we will have to specify a custom message format other than newline seperated, this is just for testing.
 Also this is a pure TCP socket and doesn't include any encryption.
 We may switch to a TSL socket or similar in the future.

-The server is currently tested on Arch Linux, Gnome3 as desktop environment and Python >= 3.6.0.
+The server is currently tested on the following platforms:
+* Arch Linux, Gnome3 DE, Python >= 3.6.0
+* Windows 10, Python 3.8.3 (current Bug -> only one notification works at a time, will fix in future versions)

 # Setup